andydunstall/piko/docs/server/server.md

     # Path to the PEM encoded key file.
     key: ""

+cluster:
+  # A unique identifier for the node in the cluster.
+  #
+  # By default a random ID will be generated for the node.
+  node_id: ""

+  # A prefix for the node ID.
+  #
+  # Piko will generate a unique random identifier for the node and append it to
+  # the given prefix.
+  #
+  # Such as you could use the node or pod  name as a prefix, then add a unique
+  # identifier to ensure the node ID is unique across restarts.
+  node_id_prefix: ""

+  # A list of addresses of members in the cluster to join.
+  #
+  # This may be either addresses of specific nodes, such as
+  # '--cluster.join 10.26.104.14,10.26.104.75', or a domain that resolves to
+  # the addresses of the nodes in the cluster (e.g. a Kubernetes headless
+  # service), such as '--cluster.join piko.prod-piko-ns'.
+  #
+  # Each address must include the host, and may optionally include a port.
+If no
+  # port is given, the gossip port of this node is used.
+  #
+  # Note each node propagates membership information to the other known nodes,
+  # so the initial set of configured members only needs to be a subset of nodes.
+  join: []

+  # Whether the server node should abort if it is configured with more than one
+  # node to join (excluding itself) but fails to join any members.
+  abort_if_join_fails: true

   gossip:
     # The host/port to listen for inter-node gossip traffic.
     #
     # If the host is unspecified it defaults to all listeners, such as
-  # '--gossip.bind-addr :8003' will listen on '0.0.0.0:8003'.
+    # a bind address of ':8003' will listen on '0.0.0.0:8003'.
     bind_addr: ":8003"

     # Gossip listen address to advertise to other nodes in the cluster.
 This is the
     # address other nodes will used to gossip with the node.
     #
     # Such as if the listen address is ':8003', the advertised address may be
     # '10.26.104.45:8003' or 'node1.cluster:8003'.
     #
     # By default, if the bind address includes an IP to bind to that will be used.
     # If the bind address does not include an IP (such as ':8003') the nodes
     # private IP will be used, such as a bind address of ':8003' may have an
     # advertise address of '10.26.104.14:8003'.
     advertise_addr: ""

     # The interval to initiate rounds of gossip.
     #
     # Each gossip round selects another known node to synchronize with.`,
-  interval: 500ms
+    interval: 100ms

     # The maximum size of any packet sent.
     #
     # Depending on your networks MTU you may be able to increase to include more data
     # in each packet.
     max_packet_size: 1400

 admin:
   # The host/port to listen for incoming admin connections.